In Need of a Motorcycle Accidents and Traumatic Brain Injury Lawyer in South Carolina

 If you have a head injury of any type, including a traumatic brain injury, the time between the collision and receiving professional medical care could mean the difference in the time it takes to recover.

 Like all injuries, some head injuries are immediately recognizable.
 Others may take hours, days, or even weeks to reveal the extent of the damage, which is why you should pursue medical care right away, so potentially life-threatening signs and symptoms are identified as quickly as possible.

 What Should I Do After Seeking Medical Care for a Motorcycle Accident Injury?

 The negligent driver’s insurance company is going to contact you right away after a motorcycle crash, to get you to take partial responsibility for the incident, so they are not liable for your complete injury costs.

 Even a seemingly harmless question like, “Were you wearing a helmet when the crash occurred?” should not be answered without an experienced motorcycle accident attorney in Fort Mill, Rock Hill, and Greenville by your side.

 First, if you are over the age of 21, the question is irrelevant and has nothing to do with the collision.
 As South Carolina motorcycle accident attorneys, we respect all riders’ rights to choose whether to wear a helmet if they are of age and will represent their best interests inside and outside the courtroom to pursue the best financial outcome for their unique needs.

-If you or a loved one has been injured in a motorcycle accident in South Carolina, contact our skilled personal injury attorneys in Fort Mill, Rock Hill, and Greenville today to schedule a free consultation by calling (803) 548-2468 or contact us online and one of our experienced personal injury lawyers will contact you directly.
+If you or a loved one has been injured in a motorcycle accident in South Carolina, contact our skilled personal injury attorneys in Fort Mill, Rock Hill, and Greenville today to schedule a consultation by calling (803) 258-6199 or contact us online and one of our experienced personal injury lawyers will contact you directly.